dynatrace-oss/logstash-output-dynatrace/README.md

 See <https://www.elastic.co/guide/en/logstash/current/logging.html#logging>.

+The plugin will output some debug log messages, including the number of log lines received, which should help with debugging.

 You can enable debug logging in one of several ways:

 - Use the `--log.level debug` command line flag